-"Clearly, those who gained the most through the implementation of the parent involvement program were the students, demonstrated by improved academic achievement" (Hara & Burke, 1998, 225).
+Clearly, those who gained the most through the implementation of the parent involvement program were the students, demonstrated by improved academic achievement.
+(Hara & Burke, 1998, p.
+225)

-Researchers are seeing community organizing produce improvements in facilities and other resources (Henderson & Mapp, 2002, 8).
-Historically, wise use of existing resources was crucial to the community education process and noted as a characteristic of improvement processes that produced effective schools (Edmonds, 1982,10).
+Other researchers see community organizing produce improvements in facilities and other resources (Henderson & Mapp, 2002, p.
+8).
+Plus historically, wise use of existing resources was crucial to the community education process and also noted as a characteristic of improvement processes that created effective schools (Edmonds, 1982, p.
+10).